Contact Center Solutions Featured Article

 CEO and co-founder of IQ Services Expecting Big Changes in Contact Center Space

-The biggest changes coming in the contact center space will likely be the transition to IP contact center technology, including unified communications and deployment of virtual agents, according to James Jenkins, CEO and co-founder of IQ Services (News - Alert).
+The biggest changes coming in the contact center space will likely be the transition to IP contact center technology, including unified communications and deployment of virtual agents, according to James Jenkins, CEO and co-founder of IQ Services.
 Jenkins will be a featured speaker at the upcoming INTERNET TELEPHONY Conference & EXPO West in Los Angeles.

 The widespread adoption of VoIP in the contact center has led to measurable benefits for the organizations that deploy it, such as significant cost savings; increased productivity; and new and innovative ways to serve customers.
 And Jenkins will be discussion this subject and more during the “Planning Ahead for Optimal Contact Center Deployment” session at on Tuesday, Sept.
 16 from 2:45-3:30pm.